minyong-jeong/my-python/README.md

 Hello Python is a repository for python example codes.

-You can easily find python code by searching in [this](https://minyong-jeong.github.io/hello-python/) page.
+You can search python code in [this](https://minyong-jeong.github.io/hello-python/) page.